Hello & Welcome

 • MS-Marriage & Family Therapy - Northwestern University

-• Clinical Fellow American Association of Marriage & Family Therapists
+• Clinical Fellow - American Association of Marriage & Family Therapists

 • Clinical Practicum -The Family Institute’s Bette D. Harris Family & Child Clinic

-• Clinical Training Program -The Family Institute’s Mindfulness & Behavior Therapy program
+• Clinical Training Program -The Family Institute’s Mindfulness & Behavior Therapy Program

-• Post-Graduate Clinical Training in Analytical Psychology - The Salome Institute of Jungian Studies
+• Post-Graduate Clinical Training in Analytical Psychology - The Salomé Institute of Jungian Studies

 • Post-Graduate Advanced Clinical Training & Consultation - Chicago Center for Integration & Healing